vigetlabs/tailwindcss-plugins/README.md

 ## Usage

-Simply register the available plugins in your tailwindcss.config.js file, and follow the usage instructions for each [plugin](plugins) above.
+Simply require the plugins or utilities in your `tailwindcss.config.js` file, and follow the usage instructions for each documented in its folder.

 ```
+// utilities
+const a = require('@viget/tailwindcss-plugins/utilities/alpha')

+// plugins
 plugins: [
   require('@viget/tailwindcss-plugins/PLUGIN_NAME'),
   // ...